Sensorimotor Therapy

 Reduced Anxiety and Stress: Helps children feel safer in their bodies, which lowers overall anxiety and improves confidence.

-Behavioral Improvements: Encourages adaptive coping strategies, self-control, and positive behaviors in both structured and social environments.
+Behavioural Improvements: Encourages adaptive coping strategies, self-control, and positive behaviours in both structured and social environments.

 Supports Social Interaction: By reducing sensory overload and emotional reactivity, children can engage more comfortably with peers and adults